jpeter06/sampleAngular/README.md

 ## Development server

 Run `ng serve -o` for a dev server.
 Will open in the browser the page `http://localhost:4200/`.
+If you find problems of incompatibility between Angular CLI  y Typescript:
+* ng update --all --force
+* npm install typescript@">=3.1.1 <3.3.0"

 ## Run the sseServer example